Which United Airlines credit card is right for you? Our guide will help you decide.

 Best for occasional flyers: United℠ Explorer Card

 If United is your preferred airline and you’re ready to invest in a card with an annual fee to get more benefits, you would be better off with the United℠ Explorer Card.
-First off, you can earn up to 70,000 bonus miles – 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months your account is open.
-Plus, an additional 10,000 bonus miles after you spend $6,000 in the first 6 months.
+First off, you can earn 40,000 bonus miles after you spend $2,000 on purchases in the first 3 months your account is open.
 In terms of daily spending, you can rack up:

 - 2 miles per dollar on United purchases, dining including delivery and takeout and hotels booked directly